-It’s interesting to see how a search engine might try to ensure the relevancy of its own search results.
+It’s interesting to see how a search engine might try to calculate relevance of search results.

 A recently granted Yahoo patent investigates an approach that might help it identify how relevant the results it displays to searchers might actually be, and how likely those results are to show a variety of results when a searcher uses a query term that might cover a range of topics.